Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

 \paragraph{TUDataset} The TUDataset \cite{morris2020tudataset} is considered under the claim of \citet{karhadkar2023fosr} that the topology of the graphs in relation to the tasks require long-range interactions.
 Thus, we consider all graph classification tasks from the TUDataset: \textsc{REDDIT-BINARY}, \textsc{IMDB-BINARY}, \textsc{MUTAG}, \textsc{ENZYMES}, \textsc{PROTEINS} and \textsc{COLLAB}.
-Our experimental setup for the TUDataset is akin to the well-established and open-source setting of \citet{karhadkar2023fosr}.
+Our setup for all TUDataset experiments is akin to the well-established and open-source setting of \citet{karhadkar2023fosr}.
 Accordingly, we train our GNNs with 80\%/10\%/10\% train/validation/test split and use a stopping patience of 100 epochs based on the validation loss.
+We fix the number of layers to 4 with a hidden dimension of 64 and a dropout of 50\%.
 The \textsc{ReduceLROnPlateu} uses the default setting as found in PyTorch~\cite{paszke2019pytorch}.
-However unlike \citet{karhadkar2023fosr}, we report the accuracy over 20 random seeds and set the maximum number of epochs to 300 \cite{choipanda}.
-Additionally, in line with our OGB setup we apply Batch Norm \cite{ioffe2015batch}.
-The results reported in Table~\ref{tab:tu_base} use a model that is more akin to our OGB experimental setup, therefore our hyperparameters include setting the number of layers to 5, a hidden dimension of 128 and a dropout of 10\%.
+Additionally, in accordance with~\citet{karhadkar2023fosr} the results for the TUDataset are reported to a 95\% confidence interval.
+However unlike \citet{karhadkar2023fosr}, we report the accuracy over 20 random seeds, set the maximum number of epochs to 300 \cite{choipanda}, as well as apply Batch Norm \cite{ioffe2015batch}.